Lucas-Sabbatini/Attention-Mechanism-on-Oral-Cancer-Classification/README.md

 - **Precision**: Proportion of positive identifications that were actually correct.
 - **Sensitivity (Recall)**: Proportion of actual positives that were correctly identified.
 - **Specificity**: Proportion of actual negatives that were correctly identified.
-- **F1-Score**: Harmonic mean of precision and recall, providing a balance between the two.
+- **Mean(SE,SP)**: Mean of recall and specificity, providing a balance between the two.
+Used especially in imbalanced datasets.

 ## Models